nodejs/node/doc/api/errors.md

   - v16.14.0
 -->

-An import assertion has failed, preventing the specified module to be imported.
+An import `type` attribute was provided, but the specified module is of a different type.

 <a id="ERR_IMPORT_ASSERTION_TYPE_MISSING"></a>